This post will show you how to secure PHP web apps and prevent attacks. Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 $stmt->bind_param(“ss”, $firstname, $lastname);

 Take note of the bind param function's first parameter.
-This indicates to the SQL query the type of data that you are passing.
+This indicates the type of data that you are passing to the SQL query.
 The firstname and lastname inputs are both of type String in this case.
 This is an additional security precaution that verifies the input's data type.

 2.5 Always Use SSL Certificates

-All major online browsers, including Google Chrome, Safari, Firefox, and Opera, advocate using an SSL certificate since it enables the transmission, receipt, and decryption of data over the internet.
+All major online browsers, including Google Chrome, Safari, Firefox, and Opera, advocate using an SSL certificate since it enables internet transmission, receipt, and decryption.

 2.6 Deploy PHP Apps on Clouds

-To deploy PHP applications on cloud servers, you must have strong Linux knowledge in order to develop robust web stacks such as LAMP or LEMP, which frequently requires additional time and money for Linux specialists.
+To deploy PHP applications on cloud servers, you must have strong Linux knowledge to develop robust web stacks such as LAMP or LEMP, frequently requiring additional time and money for Linux specialists.

 Rather than that, Cloudways' managed PHP and MySQL hosting platform enables you to easily install Thunderstack servers on the aforementioned cloud providers with a few clicks.
-Thunderstack protects your PHP application against a variety of harmful threats and ensures optimal performance.
+Thunderstack protects your PHP application against various harmful threats and ensures optimal performance.

 2.7 Session Hijacking